-What we actually have is only the concept of renunciation—what may be called conceptual renunciation.
-If we stay at the level of concepts for too long, without giving rise to genuine renunciation, then gradually the thought will arise that “studying Buddhism is useless.”
+What we actually have is merely the concept of renunciation—what may be called conceptual renunciation.
+If we stay too long at the level of concepts without giving rise to genuine renunciation, then gradually the thought that studying Buddhism is useless will arise.

-Many people who study Buddhism remain full of sorrow, pain, and anxiety.
-If you examine yourself deeply, down to the core, most of this is because there is no renunciation.
-Many people blame their Guru for not giving pith instructions or methods, but in fact, the Guru has already given everything.
-All the pith instructions and methods are already there— Luminous Wisdom, The Words of My Perfect Teacher, and A Guide to the Bodhisattva Way of Life—they have all been fully given.
+Many of us who study Buddhism are still filled with sorrow, pain, and anxiety.
+If you look deep into yourself, down to the very bone, you will find that most of it comes down to a lack of renunciation.
+Many blame their Guru for not giving pith instructions or methods, but in truth the Guru has already given everything.
+All the pith instructions and methods are full laid out in Luminous Wisdom, in The Words of My Perfect Teacher, and in A Guide to the Bodhisattva Way of Life.
+They are all there.

-We must take these concepts and knowledge, contemplating and habituating to them over and over again.
+We must take these concepts and teachings, contemplating and habituating to them over and over again, habituating ourselves to them repeatedly.
 Only then can genuine, non-conceptual renunciation be accomplished.
-When genuine renunciation finally arises, the aspiration and longing for liberation will become the dominant force within your mental continuum, and everything else can be regarded as negligible.
+When genuine renunciation finally arises, the aspiration for liberation will become the dominant force within your mental continuum, and everything else will pale in comparison.

-This is because sixty thousand is far greater than three hundred, and your mind clings much more strongly to the sixty thousand.
-When our aspiration for liberation is so strong that it represents the “sixty thousand”—then all the other worries are just the “three hundred,” and we naturally let them go.
-But right now, it is not like that.
-Currently, all kinds of aspirations and attachments in our daily lives are the sixty thousand, while liberation is only three hundred.
-When the sixty thousand appears, we naturally abandon the three hundred.
-If we observe ourselves carefully, isn’t this exactly how we are?
+This is because 6,000 yuan is far greater than 300 yuan, and your mind clings much more strongly to the 6,000 yuan.
+When our aspiration for liberation is so great that liberation itself becomes the “6,000”, then all the other worries becomes merely the “300” and we naturally let them go.
+But that’s not the case right now.
+Right now, all kinds of aspirations and attachments in our daily lives are the 6,000, while liberation is only 300.
+When the 6,000 appears, the 300 is naturally abandoned.
+Observe yourself, isn’t this exactly how we are?
 In fact, very often, this is precisely the case.

 —Excerpted and adapted from Conceptual Renunciation and Genuine Renunciation